coding-recipes/aws-cloudfront-signed-url/README.md

 ### CloudFront Signed URL Demo - Backend

-Simple implementation of CloudFront Signed URL-s with AWS CDK (Cloud Development Kit).
+Simple implementation of CloudFront Signed URL-s.
-The deployment process uploads some sample images to the origin S3 bucket.
-The REST API and the GraphQl API support two queries.
-One for listing the files, and another to request a CloudFront Signed URL for a specific file.
+The repo contains the Backend API and AWS infrastructure in the `/backend` folder.
+Infrastructure elements are created and deployed using AWS CDK (Cloud Development Kit).
+The demo UI can be found in the `/frontend` folder.
+For installation and deployment guidelines, please read `README` files in these folders.

 **AWS Infrastructure**
 - S3: Bucket for storing static assets (image files)